EMERGENCY CONTACTS

 AND AFTER HOURS

-We know your pet can become ill or suffer accidents at any time.
-To make sure you have access to high quality care at night, weekends and bank holidays, we have chosen to partner with Vets Now.
+To make sure you have access to high quality care at night, weekends and bank holidays, we have chosen to partner with Vets Now and VidiVet, to provide a comprehensive choice of service to suit you and your pet’s needs.

-The team at Vets Now are always there when we are closed and their fully qualified staff will provide free advice over the phone and advise whether you need to take your pet into their clinic for immediate treatment.
-Please don’t hesitate to call them if you’re at all concerned.
+The team at Vets Now are always there when we are closed and their fully qualified staff can provide free advice over the phone and advise whether you need to take your pet into their clinic for immediate treatment.

 Pet Emergencies that require immediate veterinary attention